-# Cheapest Raspberry Pi Guitar Amp Modeler Rig Under $250 CAD in 2026
+# Cheapest Raspberry Pi Guitar Amp Modeler Rig Under $250 in 2026

 If you’ve already read our original breakdown of turning a Raspberry Pi into a real-time guitar amp modeler, you know it’s genuinely doable.
 What that post didn’t answer was: *what’s the cheapest version that actually works without making you want to throw the whole thing across the room?* That’s what this is.